Practical information for your semester in L'Aquila

 And, if you're into art, don't miss out the opportunity to visit Rome museums for free on every first Sunday of every month!

 Amiternum archeological site

-On the way to Pizzoli (west L'Aquila) you may stop by and visit the stunning archeological site of Amiternum, an ancient Italic town founded by the Sabines and conquered by the Romans in the 3rd century B.C.!
+On the way to Pizzoli (west L'Aquila) you may stop by and visit the stunning archaeological site of Amiternum, an ancient Italic town founded by the Sabines and conquered by the Romans in the 3rd century B.C.!